thedofl/imageSequence.js/README.md

 ImageSequence.js
 ==================

 Simple but powerful Image Sequence Engine.
 This would provides self-image loading handler and the most expected animation controls.
+JQuery is required with this version.

 Quick Usage